Shoreditch - the Rise & Fall

-London is an ever evolving city and neighbourhoods are always going in and out of fashion.
-Shoreditch hung on for a long time but eventually it too, fell from grace.
+London is an ever evolving city with neighbourhoods constantly going in and out of fashion.
+Shoreditch, home of the hipster, hung on for a long time but eventually it too, fell from grace.
 An affluent crowd moved in and the area lost its edge.
-At first graffiti and grime sat comfortably next to independent boutiques and a Soho House club, but Shoreditch became complacent.
+At first graffiti and grime sat comfortably next to independent boutiques and a Soho House club, but then Shoreditch became complacent.

 Happening postcodes come and go in London.
 Dalston became the new Hoxton, Brixton had the hippest market in South London but then Tooting Broadway took its crown.
 Tooting Market is now the place to drink an almond flat white for breakfast or a craft gin in the evening.
 Honestly I never ever thought I’d be writing that sentence but I am, so well done the Broadway!